Our Curriculum

 Our curriculum will inspire, enthuse and educate our children so they learn knowledge and skills that will help them prepare for life in modern Britain.
 The curriculum aims to provide opportunities for all children to learn and to achieve, irrespective of social background, culture, race, gender, differences in ability and disabilities.

 Our topic-based approach covers all of the elements of the National Curriculum, but in a meaningful and relevant way for our young children and each year in school builds on the previous year.
-The topics enable children to learn holistically and frequently follow their interests, inspiring them to have a passion for life-long learning. (see our Curriculum Policy and Core Principles of Our Curriculum below as well as our Teaching & Learning Policy and core Principles of Teaching & Larning)
+The topics enable children to learn holistically and frequently follow their interests, inspiring them to have a passion for life-long learning. (see our Curriculum Policy and Core Principles of Our Curriculum below as well as our Teaching & Learning Policy and core Principles of Teaching & Larning).

 Curriculum Implementation

 All children will have an education that enables them to develop the knowledge, understanding and skills identified in the National Curriculum for KS1 and the EYFS curriculum in Foundation Stage.
 We have a creative ‘cross-curricular’ approach to learning, planning topics or themes which will embrace a range of National Curriculum subjects including the application of english and maths skills.
-The curriculum is planned in year groups with a long term plan indicating topics and National Curriculum Objectives are taught each term.
+The curriculum is organised into year groups, with a long term plan indicating topics and National Curriculum Objectives that are taught each term.
 It is reviewed annually to ensure coverage across the Key Stages.
 Learning Pathways are produced for individual topics/themes showing the objectives to be taught, how the children will learn and the end points for their learning.
 Opportunities will be taken to enliven the curriculum through: educational visits out of school; involvement of parents, visitors, artists, crafts people, actors, and musicians; the use of the school grounds, the locality and the wider environment.
 (See our Curriculum Policy above for more detail)

 The Early Years Foundation Stage Curriculum